Image

 Most manslaughter cases in Pike County, MO don’t start with intent, they start with something going wrong.
 A decision, a mistake, or a situation that escalates faster than expected can quickly turn into a serious criminal charge.
 In many cases, prosecutors claim the person acted carelessly, ignored a known risk, or didn’t recognize the danger in time.

-Some of the most common scenarios our defense attorneys see that lead to manslaughter charges in Pike County, MO include:
+Here are some of the most common situations that can lead to manslaughter charges in Pike County, MO:

 Firearm-Related Incidents